Reality L. Winner, truth teller of Russian hacking in the 2016 US election, has been behind bars since June 3, 2017

 Who is Reality Leigh Winner?

-She was honored with the Air Force Commendation Medal, for members who have “distinguished themselves by meritorious achievement and service.”
+Reality was honored with the Air Force Commendation Medal, for members who have “distinguished themselves by meritorious achievement and service.”
 The award noted that she “provided over 1,900 hours of enemy intelligence exploitation and assisted in geolocating 120 enemy combatants.”

 The Best Description of Who Reality Winner is:

-After Reality Winners Sentencing, One of her Attorneys Speaks Out:
+One of Reality's Attorneys Speaks Out

 “That was a hurdle we dealt with,” Nichols confirmed.